NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-11-extra-material.md

 # Using containers in Snakemake

-Snakemake also supports defining a Apptainer/Singularity or Docker container for each rule (you will have time to work on the [Containers tutorial](containers-1-introduction) later during the course).
+Snakemake also supports defining an Apptainer or Docker container for each rule (you will have time to work on the [Containers tutorial](containers-1-introduction) later during the course).
 Analogous to using a rule-specific Conda environment, specify `container:
 "docker://some-account/rule-specific-image"` in the rule definition.
 Instead of a link to a container image, it is also possible to provide the path to a `*.sif` file (= a _Singularity image file_).
-When executing Snakemake, add the `--use-singularity` flag to the command line (even if you are using Apptainer).
-For the given rule, a Apptainer container will then be created from the image or Apptainer file that is provided in the rule definition on the fly by Snakemake and the rule will be run in this container.
+When executing Snakemake, add the `--software-deployment-method apptainer` (or the shorthand `--sdm apptainer`) flag to the command line.
+For the given rule, an Apptainer container will then be created from the image or file that is provided in the rule definition on the fly by Snakemake and the rule will be run in this container.

 You can find pre-made Apptainer or Docker images for many tools on [https://biocontainers.pro/](https://biocontainers.pro/) (bioinformatics-specific)